kannans89/graphql-learning/2.Introduction/Introduction.md

 ## 1. Ask for what you need,get exactly that

 Send a GraphQL query to your API and get exactly what you need, nothing more and nothing less.
 GraphQL queries always return predictable results.
-Applications using GraphQL are fast and stable because they control the data they get, not the server.
+Applications using GraphQL are fast and stable.Unlike Restful services, these applications can restrict data that should be fetched from the server.
+The following example will help you understand this better.

-Suppose we have a business object student and client application need to display the id and firstName of all students.
+Suppose,an application needs to display the id and firstName of all students.   we have a business object student and client .
 The sample GraphQL query would look like below.

 ```javascript
 {